philjang/2D-SideScrol/README.md

 ### Unsolved problems

 Some of the stretch goals yet to be achieved include adding a decrementing health component, environmental obstacles, and a more dynamic background setting.
-The game also has some potential for elaboration using additional game pieces (e.g. power-up items and tools).
+The game also has some potential for elaboration using additional game pieces (e.g. power-up items and tools) or adding a highscore tracker.
 It would also benefit from improved visual design as well as further variance in graphics animations and gamepiece movement.

 ### Resources
 + Animate.css